What Happens When You Get Arrested?

 You have a legal right to remain silent and anything you say may be used against you in a court of law.
 It is important for you to consult with your attorney before answering any questions.
 If you cannot afford an attorney, the court will appoint you an attorney.
 Also, you should not give any statements in the belief that if you cooperate they will let you go.

-The first court appearance hearing is the first court date, and you will be seen by a magistrate judge within 72 hours of your arrest.
-The first appearance hearing will be your first opportunity to receive a bond.
+The first appearance is the first court date, and you will be seen by a magistrate judge within 72 hours of your arrest.
+The first appearance will be your first opportunity to receive a bond.
 Depending on your charges, you may or may not receive a bond.
 If you use a bonding company, you will not receive any money back that you pay on your bond.
 However, if you pay the entire amount of the bond e.g. cash bond, then your money will be returned to you at the conclusion of your court case minus any fees.
 If you have good standing in the community and/or minimal criminal history, then the magistrate judge may reduce the bond or even waive it.